-7.2.2.2 PF Builder
+7.2.2.2 Acronis Snap Deploy 4 PE Builder

-PE Builder is a dedicated tool for creating a WinPE-based bootable media.
-The tool is installed with Management Console.
+Acronis Snap Deploy 4 PE Builder is a dedicated tool for creating a WinPE-based bootable media.
+The PE Builder is installed with Acronis Snap Deploy 4 Management Console.

-PE Builder creates the bootable media by adding components of Acronis Snap Deploy 5 to a source file called a PE image.
+The PE builder creates the bootable media by adding components of Acronis Snap Deploy 4 to a source file called a PE image.